 Compartmentalizing tasks based on the inherent ebbs and flows of your energy level can help you remain productive throughout your day.

 2. Find Creative Ways to Limit Distractions

 Once you find your flow, it’s important to stay on task.
 However, between the onslaught of push notifications and needy clients, most of us face large-and small-scale distractions every three minutes.
+That can be even more often if you’re working from home with kids in the house.
 While some of these interruptions can be quickly addressed, getting back to the original task at hand takes an average of 23 minutes.

 Try a combination of these techniques to help you stay focused: